jetbrains-academy/scala-tutorial/Classes Vs Case Classes/Equality/task.md

 In the example, the same definitions of bank accounts lead to different values, whereas the same definitions of notes lead to equal values.

-As we have seen in the previous sections, stateful classes introduce a notion of ''identity'' that does not exist in case classes.
+As we have seen in the previous sections, stateful classes introduce a notion of *identity* that does not exist in case classes.
 Indeed, the value of `BankAccount` can change over time whereas the value of a `Note` is immutable.